Hydration & Dachshunds: Why Water Intake Matters

 - Urinary tract infections

-If they’re draining their bowl multiple times a day, waking at night to drink, or having more accidents in the house — book a check-up.
+Increased thirst and increased urination are classic symptoms of these conditions.
+Drinking too much or drinking excessive amounts of water can be a sign of an underlying problem.
+If they’re draining their bowl multiple times a day, waking at night to drink, or having more urinary accidents in the house, it’s important to monitor these behaviors and book a check-up.

 According to VCA Animal Hospitals, “Excessive drinking and urination may be the earliest signs of disease in dogs, especially in middle-aged or older pets.”